simonswiss/simonswiss-11ty/src/posts/2018-my-year-in-review.md

 Oh and my close friend, mentor, colleague, and the reason I submitted the talk in the first place: Andrew Welch.

-<Image
-src="assets/images/dotall.png"
-alt="Wardrobe recording booth"
-caption={`So, ummm..
-I stepped on stage at an international conference and I nailed it! 😎`}
+{% image "/img/dotall.png", "Wardrobe recording booth", "So, ummm..
+I stepped on stage at an international conference and I nailed it! 😎" %}
-/>

 I had a blast!
 The conference was superb.
 Such a welcoming and interesting community.
 Everyone knows each other from Slack, but mingling in person was awesome.

-Uumm.. so <Link to="/talks/real-life-journey-utility-first-css">my talk</Link> was scheduled to close day 1 of the conference.
+Uumm.. so [my talk](/talks/real-life-journey-utility-first-css) was scheduled to close day 1 of the conference.
 Sort of a mini keynote! :) It went extremely well and the discussions it sparked showed my presentation definitely hit a nerve.